daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Visual Studio Code

-### Installing

 We need a powerfull but lightwight text editor, as well as a full-blown Python IDE for more complex analysis projects, the open-source text editor Visual Studio Code (VS Code) can serve both of these purposes for us.
 You can download VS Code at [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
-Follow the installation instructions here: [https://code.visualstudio.com/docs/setup/mac](https://code.visualstudio.com/docs/setup/mac). **Be sure to follow the "[Launching from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)" instructions as well.**
+The getting started instructions are here: [https://code.visualstudio.com/docs/?dv=linux64_deb](https://code.visualstudio.com/docs/?dv=linux64_deb).

 You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command: